sodadata/docs/soda-cloud/quick-start.md

 docker exec soda_sql_tutorial_db \
   sh -c "wget -qO - https://raw.githubusercontent.com/sodadata/soda-sql/main/tests/demo/demodata.sql | psql -U sodasql -d sodasql"
 ```
+-->

 ## Sign up and add datasets

-All the instructions in this tutorial reference the sample PostgreSQL data source, but you can use your own [data source]({% link soda/glossary.md %}#data-source) for this tutorial.
+All the instructions in this tutorial reference a PostgreSQL data source, but you can use your own [data source]({% link soda/glossary.md %}#data-source) for this tutorial.
 Connect to any of the following Soda-compatible data sources to which you have access.

 {% include compatible-warehouses.md %}

-1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
+1. If you have not already done so, create a free Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
-2. In Soda Cloud, navigate to **Datasets**, then click **Add Datasets** and follow the guided steps to connect a data source using the following input values for the **Connection Details**. <!--Would be easier to prepare a JSON file to upload?-->
+2. In Soda Cloud, navigate to **Datasets**, then click **Add Datasets** and follow the guided steps to connect a data source.
+Use the following input values for the **Connection Details** for reference.
 * Data source name: `demodata`
 * Data source type: `PostgreSQL`
 * Host: `localhost`